Bible Missionary Church: Church government

 Although most foreign churches come under the jurisdiction of the foreign missions committee (appointed by the general board), the churches in Mexico, Japan, Papua New Guinea, and the Philippines are self-governing, organized districts of the Bible Missionary Church, while the churches in Canada are included with American districts.

 Educational institutions

 The Bible Missionary Church's schools include Bible Missionary Institute, a 4-year Bible college in Rock Island, Illinois.
-Bible Missionary Institute offers four-year degrees in Theology, Missions, Religious Education, Music, and General Studies, as well as associate degrees.
+Bible Missionary Institute offers four-year degrees in theology, Missions, Religious Education, Music, and General Studies, as well as associate degrees.
 The Bible Missionary Church also operates a Spanish Bible college in Houston, Texas as well as Beulah Mountain Christian Academy in Whitley City, Kentucky, a K-12 boarding school for at-risk children.
-Unlike other Holiness churches they discourage their young people from associating with other holiness organizations.
+Unlike other Holiness organizations they prohibit their young people from associating with other holiness organizations.

 In addition, the denomination maintains schools in Mexico, Papua New Guinea, the Philippines, Ghana, Guyana, and Nigeria.